Loaf 'N Jug: History

 As of 2008, there were 175 Loaf 'N Jug stores, primarily in Colorado and Wyoming with additional stores in Montana, Nebraska, New Mexico, North Dakota, Oklahoma, and South Dakota.
 Loaf 'N Jug has since exited Oklahoma.

 On February 5, 2018, Kroger announced it was exiting the convenience store business and selling them to EG Group of the United Kingdom for $2.15 billion.
 The deal closed April 20, 2018.
 The individual store banners, such as Loaf 'N Jug, retained their imagery and branding.
 The EG America headquarters was initially established in Cincinnati but was moved to Westborough, MA following the acquisition of Cumberland Farms.

 In November 2020, EG Group entered into a binding agreement for the acquisition of 18 locations of Schrader Oil in Fort Collins, Colorado.
 These locations were re-branded to Loaf 'N Jug following the acquisition.

+In 2026, EG Group began a campaign to retire the Loaf 'N Jug name in Colorado and re-brand all locations in the state to Cumberland Farms, beginning with the chain's first location in Fowler.
+Cumberland Farms locations in Colorado will have Shell fueling stations.